maxsuel-fa/self-organization-of-robots/README.md

 ```bash
 solara run server.py
 ```
-Open the URL shown in the terminal (e.g. `http://localhost:8765`).
+Open the provided URL (e.g. `http://localhost:8765`).
-Pick a heuristic, adjust sliders, hit **Run ▶**.
-The loop stops once all waste is disposed.
+Choose a heuristic, adjust parameters, and click **Run ▶**.
+The simulation stops automatically when all waste is disposed.

 <a id="run"></a>
 ### 4.2 Single Command‑Line Run